muhammadwasi81/mern-ecommerce/README.md

 ### ES Modules in Node

-We use ECMAScript Modules in the backend in this project.
+I use ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.

 Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error